ricitos2001/OMEGAI/README.md

     </a>
 </p>

-OMEGAI 😎💬 is the new AI model tool designed to make it easier to use and access different AI models.
+OMEGAI 😎💬 is the new AI model tool made with [Python](https://www.python.org/) and [Gradio](https://www.gradio.app/), asociated with [openrouter.ai](https://openrouter.ai/) and designed to make it easier to use and access different AI models.
 Unlike current AI models, OMEGAI is a multifunctional tool that allows different versions of different AI models to be used.
 This approach aims to improve the current use of artificial intelligence models, guaranteeing an improvement in accessibility and a great user experience.

 > **Important Note:** OMEGAI 😎💬 is not intended to replace the work of current AI models, but aims to make current AI models easier to use and access.
 OMEGAI offers a simple way to works with every AI model in one unic place.